Issues in Literacy Development and Teaching (9880.3)

 Required IT skills

-Students will be expected to be competent with Microsoft Word and with Canvas.
+Students will be expected to be competent with word processing and presentation programs, and with Canvas.

 Work placement, internships or practicums

-Theoretical foundations: This unit draws on the most recent curricular and pedagogical research in Australian literacy development and learning, with a focus on a strength based, practical approach to classroom teaching.
+Theoretical foundations: This unit draws on the most recent curricular and pedagogical research in Australian literacy development and learning, with a focus on a evidence-based, practical approaches to classroom teaching.

 Provision of information to the group